loveencounterflow/letsfreezethat/README.md

 [here](https://hackernoon.com/introducing-immer-immutability-the-easy-way-9d73d8f71cb3)); the basic
 insight being that

-* deeply immutable objects are a great idea for quitre a few reasons;
+* deeply immutable objects are a great idea for quite a few reasons;
 * working with immutable objects—especially to obtain copies with deeply nested updates—can be a pain in JavaScript since the language does zilch to support you;
 * JavaScript does have lexical scopes and lightweight function syntax;